 - hasn’t been played with for at least six months

 After sorting everything into piles, it’s time to take a break.
-Especially because your kids will probably be incredibly excited to play with toys and ruin all your hard work.
+Especially because your kids will probably be incredibly excited to play with toys and ruin all your work.
 No one wants that!
-Go ahead and get them refocused and head on back to organize as soon as you’re ready.
+Go ahead and get them refocused and head back to playroom organization when you’re ready.

 Kids’ Playroom Organization Ideas